wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 **NZ $350 -** Travel and health insurance for 6 months (for students staying less than 6 months)

 All students must have full insurance (personal effects, health and accident insurance).
-We use and recommend [UNI-CARE](https://www.uni-care.org/).
-If providing your own insurance, please supply the school with a copy in English of your policy details, once purchased.
+Our preferred provider is [Student Safe](https://www.insurancesafenz.com/studentsafe). [](https://www.uni-care.org/)If providing your own insurance, please supply the school with a copy in English of your policy details, once purchased.

 ## **Accommodation Fee**

-**2024 Homestay Fees :** $290 per week.
-This fee will increase to $300 per week from July 2024.
+**2025 Homestay Fees :** $320 per week.

 *The homestay fee covers the following:*